segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 Voucherify uses the stream Source component to send Segment event data.
 It uses a server-side `track` method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.
 These events are also assigned to user accounts in the Segment Profiles (Unify).

 The default behavior is for Voucherify to pass the `userId` associated with the customer.
 Events sent to the Voucherify source are only the events that the customer triggered, so there is no situation where `anonymousId` is sent.
+The Voucherify Source will not send anonymous events to Segment.
+This means that events that are not assigned to customer and not called by the customer will be ignored.
+The `source_id` field from Voucherify will become the `userId` field in Segment.

 ## Events
 Integrating by adding Voucherify as a Source to Segment supports the following events to be sent out of the box: